jameshan521/Dawool/README.md

   <b>21/05/28</b><br>
 What did you do?<br>
-  Finished more details part HTML and CSS. summaried technical parts that i have to solve like JS.
+  Finished more details part HTML and CSS. summarized technical parts that i have to solve like JS.
   Asked my senior developer about follows of CRAITS Website and got feedbacks.

 What you need to do?<br>